DevCrumbs/Warcraft-II/README.md

 The overall aim of the company is to create enjoyable gaming experiences, a unique kind of work that we are passionate about.
 If we are able to feed your imagination, our mission will be accomplished!

-# Version 0.5
+# Version 0.9

-The goal of the player in this demo version is to rescue two prisoners - Khadgar and Alleria.
+The goal of the player in this alpha version is to rescue two prisoners - Khadgar and Alleria.
 The prisoners are hidden somewhere in a dungeon full of enemies.
 In order to complete this objective, the player will have to create troops and command them towards the victory.

 # Controls